rockettheme/docs/Docs/wordpress/themes/plethora/demo_copyright.md

 #### Gantry To Top

 The Gantry To Top widget is a simple indicator which allows users to jump to the top of a page with a single click.
 Just click and drag this widget into the section to activate it.
-We titled the widget `Top`.
+We entered `Top` in the **To Top Text** field.

 [demo]: assets/demo_8.jpeg
 [roksprocket]: ../../plugins/roksprocket/